AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md

 1. Complete your login.

-## Log in to the [!DNL Workfront] mobile app
+## Log in to the [!DNL Workfront] mobile app using company domain

-1. Launch the [!DNL Workfront] mobile app, then type your organization's domain.
+1. Launch the [!DNL Workfront] mobile app, then click **Sign in with company domain**.

+1. Type your organization's domain.

    This is the SAML domain if your organization is using SSO.